 After shaping, cutting, and forming, a metal fabrication product is finished.
 The main focus of finishing is giving the sheet metal product a smooth finish and a nice look.
 The first tool is designed to smooth the finish of the sheet metal: an abrasive blaster.
 Pressurized air or fluid propels a variety of abrasives against the surface of the metal.
 Those abrasives blasters can include bead blasting, soda blasting, and sandblasting.
 Below is an explanation of the finishing process that makes each final product look its best.

 - Bead blasting – A bead blaster uses fine glass beads to clear debris.

 - Sodablasting – Sodablasting is the release of sodium bicarbonate through pressurized air to smooth a metal surface.

-- Sandblasting – Sandblasting sends grains of sand against a sheet metal fabrication product to smoothen out the surface.
+- Sandblasting – Sandblasting sends grains of sand against a metal fabrication product to smoothen out the surface.